Mass. state trooper suspended without pay, facing criminal charges after alleged domestic violence incident

 BOSTON (WHDH) – A Massachusetts State Police trooper has been relieved of duty and is facing criminal charges after he allegedly choked and repeatedly punched his girlfriend during a violent altercation earlier this year, authorities announced Wednesday.

-Jordan Cavaco, 27, of Brockton, was arraigned in Boston Municipal Court on charges of domestic assault and battery, strangulation, and kidnapping, according to a state police spokesperson.
+Jordan Cavaco, 27, of Brockton, was arraigned in Boston Municipal Court on charges of domestic assault and battery, strangulation, and kidnapping, according to Suffolk District Attorney Rachael Rollins.
+He was ordered held on $2,500 bail.

-Prosecutors allege Cavaco pulled off Interstate 93 in the area of Gallivan Boulevard during a verbal altercation with his girlfriend on May 28 and choked, punched, and prevented her from exiting the vehicle before driving back to her apartment, authorities said.
+Prosecutors allege Cavaco pulled off Interstate 93 in the area of Gallivan Boulevard during a verbal altercation with his girlfriend on May 28 and choked, punched, and prevented her from exiting the vehicle before driving back to her apartment.

+“[He] was making angry and jealous statements to her and began punching her in the face and head,” prosecutor Ian Polumbaum said in court.
+“Even though it was raining quite hard at the time, she said she tried to get out of the car and run away and he specifically prevented that by pulling her back in.”

+The victim said the attack happened after the off-duty trooper had been drinking, driving and distracted by being on the phone.

 Cavaco was arrested Wednesday morning and booked at the state police barracks in South Boston.